 LINDSAY, Thomas Bond.
 New York 28.4.1853 — Glenview KY 22.7.1909.
-U.S. Linguist.
+U.S. Philologist.
 Professor in Boston.
 Son of W.L.
 Studies in 1865-68 at Genessee Wesleyan Seminar, 1869 Boston Latin School, M.A.
 1874 American Wesleyan University.
 In 1874-77 further studies in Germany.
 Ph.D.
 1882 Boston University.
 In 1877-88 taught at Newton High School in Newton, Mass.
 In 1878-84 Assistant Professor of Latin and Sanskrit and in 1884-1909 Professor of Latin and Sanskrit at Boston University.
 In 1878-1909 also University Librarian and gave his name to Lindsay Classical Library established by his students.
 He was more an educator than a scholar.
 Married 1874 Ada A. Hubbard, one son and one daughter.

 – Wrote mainly on classical philology, published some text books and school editions, such as Slight Slips in Latin.
 Boston 1892; The Lives of Cornelius Nepos.
 15+367 p.
 N.Y.
 1882; The Satires of Juvenalis.
 N.Y.
 1890; with G.W.
 Rollins, Easy Latin Lessons.
 Boston 1890.

-Sources: Rodman in Briggs (ed.), Biogr.
+Sources: E.B.
+Rodman in Briggs (ed.), Biogr.
 Dict. of North Am.
 Class.
 1992, 362; Who Was Who in America 1.